Alexandra-Wernersson/Merlin/README.md

 ```
 merlin-simulate my_config.yaml
 ```
 If `PRIORS.use_Fisher_priors: true`, this runs a Fisher analysis first and saves the inverse Fisher matrix to `RUN.run_dir/finv.npz`, which is used to restrict the prior bounds.
 Then it generates simulations and saves them to a Zarr store at `RUN.run_dir/store`.
 If `CLOELIB_SETTINGS.restrict_prior_for_derived: true`, a rejection sampling is applied to the cosmological parameters in order to zoom around the derived-parameter (e.g. `sigma8`) region.
-For a large `N_sims`, it is recommended to submit this as a batch job (see "Running on a cluster" below).
 Finally, it saves a copy of the config used for simulation at `RUN.run_dir/config.yaml`.

 #### Step 3: Train the network and run inference
 Once simulations are generated, you can train via:
 ```
 merlin-train my_config.yaml
 ```
 This creates the next `RUN.run_dir/train_<N>/` (`train_1`, `train_2`) and saves a copy of the config used for training at `train_<N>/config.yaml`.
 In particular, it generates the mock observation from the fiducial, preprocesses the store (Cholesky whitening, PCA — projection, scale cuts, probe selection, noise regeneration), trains the network, and runs inference on that observation.
 Because preprocessing happens fresh every time you call `merlin-train`, changing the network architecture or `ANALYSIS_VARIANTS` doesn't require new simulations — just re-run `merlin-train` to get a new `train_<N>` from the *same* store.
-The best checkpoint of the trained network (by validation loss) is saved to `train_<N>/best.ckpt`.

 #### Step 4: Plot
 If you already have a trained run, you can go straight to plotting: